YAN15082008/Megaman-Zero-inspired-game/README.md

 Right now, the project has this:

 Player: can move,attack, dash and double jump.
-Squishes and stretches on impact along with a little sprite dust.
+Squishes and stretches on impact along with a little sprite dust and combo slashes.
 Animated Sprites.
 Has an HP life system.
 Flashes white when hit.